-Or, how getting my shit together starts with unlearning all the sad girl ideas the internet fed me
+Or, how getting my shit together started with unlearning everything the internet romanticized about pain.

 And for a relationship rooted in love to thrive, love must exist in all three forms.